Cathedral (band): The Last Spire and split (2011–present)

 While Cathedral had contemplated disbanding in the past, most recently after the release of The Garden of Unearthly Delights in 2006, on 6 February 2011, Cathedral announced that they would disband after the release of The Last Spire in April 2013.
 Dorrian explained that "It's simply time for us to bow out.
 Twenty one years is a very long time and it's almost a miracle that we managed to come this far!"
 Cathedral played their last show in Perth, Western Australia during the Soundwave 2012 tour.

-Shortly before the release of The Last Spire, Dorrian told Noisecreep that there will never be a Cathedral reunion, and called that idea "absolutely stupid."
-Guitarist Gaz Jennings added that chances of a Cathedral reunion are "very, very slim", and that he "just can't see" it happening in the future.
-He also stated that Dorrian has "moved on" and does not want to be involved in a reunion.
+Shortly before the release of The Last Spire, Dorrian told Noisecreep that there would never be a Cathedral reunion, and called that idea "absolutely stupid."
+Guitarist Gaz Jennings added that chances of a Cathedral reunion were "very, very slim", and that he "just can't see" it happening in the future.
+He also stated that Dorrian has "moved on" and did not want to be involved in a reunion.
 Three out of four of the final members of Cathedral reformed the band Septic Tank after Cathedral's break up.

 When asked in July 2020 by Decibel magazine about the possibility of a Cathedral reunion, Dorrian said: "To just reform and cash in on the lucrative offers we've been getting ever since we broke up would feel a bit like we're just doing it for the cash, which is never what it was about in the first place.
 Never say never, I guess, but it's very doubtful.
 We ended it for a reason."